MeisterRoehrig/PotatoDiseaseClassification/README.md

 ## Dataset

 - **Source**: [Kaggle – Potato Diseases Dataset by mukaffimoin](https://www.kaggle.com/datasets/mukaffimoin/potato-diseases-datasets)
-- **Description**: A labeled collection of potato leaf images containing healthy leaves and several disease categories.
+- **Description**: A labeled collection of potato images containing healthy and several disease categories.
 - **Access**: The dataset is downloaded via `kagglehub` and automatically extracted in the project workflow.

 ## Project Overview